davidesonno/AII-project/README.md

 # Artificial Intelligence in Industry - project

-The aim of the project is to estimate air pollution according to the traffic and weather conditions.
-To do so, data from Bologna, Italy have been used.
+The aim of the project is to estimate air quality index according to the traffic and weather conditions.
+To do so, data from Bologna, Italy, have been used to train and test the models.

 ## Datasets